Deterministic and probabilistic neural surrogates of global hybrid-Vlasov simulations: Methods

-We construct our mesh graph $\mathcal{G}_\mathrm{M}$ for our forecasting models by recursively downsampling the simulation grid.
-This produces a quadrilateral mesh structure~\cite{oskarsson2024probabilistic} composed of one mesh layer coarser than the simulation domain~\cite{keisler2022forecasting}.
+We construct our mesh graph $\mathcal{G}_\mathrm{M}$ for our forecasting models by downsampling the simulation grid.
+This produces a quadrilateral mesh structure~\cite{oskarsson2024probabilistic} coarser than the simulation domain~\cite{keisler2022forecasting} that is computationally feasible to learn next step prediction on.
 Information flows between representations via three edge sets: grid-to-mesh, with edges directed from grid nodes to mesh nodes; mesh-to-mesh, whose edges are bidirectional and support lateral message passing within the mesh; and mesh-to-grid, with edges directed from mesh nodes back to grid nodes.

 To ensure accurate handling of open boundary conditions at the solar wind inflow region on the Earth's dayside one could apply a boundary forcing at the domain edge by specifying which grid nodes are to be replaced with ground truth boundary data after each prediction~\cite{holmberg2025graph}.
 However, since the simulations in this work are driven by four distinct but constant solar wind conditions, this is not strictly necessary, as the model is given all the information necessary to learn the corresponding steady inflow for a given initial state without explicit boundary forcing.
 For experiments involving time-varying boundary conditions, this effect should be modeled explicitly.
-In an operational context, such information could be incorporated through conditioning on upstream L1 solar wind observations~\cite{glocer2013coupledbatsrus, honkonen2022gumics5} or on the inner boundary of a heliospheric host model~\cite{maharana2024employing}.

-\subsection{Deterministic Model}
+\subsection{Deterministic model}

 We use the deterministic graph-based forecasting model \emph{Graph-FM}~\cite{oskarsson2024probabilistic} to generate point estimate forecasts through the autoregressive mapping $\hat{X}^{t} = f(X^{t-2:t-1})$.
 GNN message passing is performed to encode information from the grid to the coarser mesh, then a number of GNN message passing processing steps takes place on this coarser mesh, and a final decoding using GNNs is performed to map back to the next simulation grid state.
 All upward updates are facilitated by \emph{propagation networks} \cite{oskarsson2024probabilistic}, while the remaining updates use \emph{interaction networks}~\cite{battaglia2016interactionnet}, with all layers mapping to a latent dimensionality $d_z$.
 This design leverages the inductive bias of interaction networks to retain information, while propagation networks are more effective at forwarding new information through the graph.
 We train the deterministic models by minimizing a weighted mean square error (MSE) loss.